by: Kevin Broløs & Chris Cave

 QLattice is a convenience function for running the

-QLattice simulator.
-This enables you to return fitted models to your data with a single line of code.
+Models fitted to your data with a single line of code.

 Then we use only one line of code to obtain models fitted to the data.